 Natural makeup remover: yogurt

 Go one step further in the dairy aisle and reach for plain Greek yogurt.
 “Yogurt is rich in probiotics, and also incredibly nourishing to skin,” Rodriguez says.
 Take a small scoop, about a tablespoon, and spread it all over your face and eye area.
 Use a warm washcloth to remove it—along with your makeup.
-These beautiful stocking stuffers are perfect for the makeup lovers in your life.

 Natural makeup remover: avocado

 Dip into the fridge or your countertop fruit bowl for an avocado.
 “Scoop out the pulp of the avocado to get to the oil that’s just above the skin,” Dr. Peredo says.
 Avocados also make a great mask or scrub, according to Rodriguez.
 Just add some coffee grounds or sugar plus a splash of lemon juice, and your skin will look fresh and radiant.
 Check out the other homemade face mask recipes that will inpsire you to skip the spa.